sophearak/magic-window/Readme.md

-# Cute files
+# Extraverse

-This is a node.js command line utility that turns the current working directory into a pretty online file browser, available to all computers in the local network.
-It is an easy way to share a folder with your office buddies.
+This is a node.js command line utility that turns the current working directory into a pretty online file editor.

 ## Design and inspiration

-It is based on [tutorialzine's file browser tutorial](http://tutorialzine.com/2014/09/cute-file-browser-jquery-ajax-php/).
-See a live demo [here](http://demo.tutorialzine.com/2014/09/cute-file-browser-jquery-ajax-php/).
+It is based on [martinaglv/cute-files](https://github.com/martinaglv/cute-files) which is based on [tutorialzine's file browser tutorial](http://tutorialzine.com/2014/09/cute-file-browser-jquery-ajax-php/).
+See a live demo [here](http://extraverse.bitcells.com).

 [![Cute files preview](http://cdn.tutorialzine.com/wp-content/uploads/2014/09/file-and-folder-grid.jpg)](http://tutorialzine.com/2014/09/cute-file-browser-jquery-ajax-php/)

 **Features:**

 * Beautiful css-only design.
 * Responsive and retina-ready.
 * Instant file search.
+* Syntax highlighting for 150+ computer languages
 * Easy to install and use.

 ## Installation